brakmic/IHaveNoClue/README.md

 **Using VS External Tools**

-I'd suggest to add two "External Tools" entries in your VS and configure them to invoke "Cargo build" respective "Cargo run".
+I'd suggest to add two "External Tools" entries into the Tools-menu and configure them to invoke "Cargo build" respective "Cargo run".
 This is how it looks on my machine:

 <img src="http://w70.imgup.net/external_t0dcd.png" height="400" width="250">